zrghr1/blender-extensions-flake/README.md

 # Blender with Extension support
----
-This flake provides support for blenders extensions in home-manager.
+This flake provides support for blender's extensions in home-manager.
 Do note that this flake currently only supports a few extensions, but I'll add more them bit by bit

 ## Usage
 Add this to your flake inputs